HoBeedzc/MP-Project-2020/README.md

 # MP_project
 This repository includes all codes and slides in the course "Modern Programming 2020", excluding term project.

+## Notice
+Sorry, due to copyright reasons, since November 27, 2020, this warehouse will no longer provide data sets used in the code.
+If you need to use it, you can contact the author or the copyright owner of the dataset.

 ## Contents

 |Week No.|Topic & Homework|